-A title is a document that proves the right to legal ownership of a property.
-Titles are either partial or complete – if you have the full title to a piece of property, you are the sole owner; however, if you have a partial title, then you share ownership with one or more other parties.
-The title gives the owner (or partial owner) rights to access and/or modify the property as they see fit.
+Title is a right that declares you have ownership of a property.
+Titles are either partial or complete – if you have the full title to a piece of property, you are the sole owner; however, if you have partial title, then you share ownership with one or more other parties.
+The instrument of conveyance, such as a Deed or Order of Administration gives the owner (or partial owner) rights to access and/or modify the property as they see fit.

 What Is a Title Search?

 When you are planning to buy or mortgage a piece of property, the mortgage company will likely require a title search.
 During this search, an attorney will explore the property’s history and determine any events and interests to the property that may cause issues for the new owner or mortgage company.
 Essentially, a title search is used to determine if there are any other party’s who can claim rights, in any capacity, to the property.